-Indigenous line trades pre-placement program
+Indigenous power line technician pre-placement program

-Applications must include the following information:
+Applications must include the following:

 - current resumé and cover letter;

 - proof of Indigenous ancestry (copy of your Status, Metis Membership, or Nunavut Certificate card);